 - 1 or two chicken breasts, cooked and shredded and gently warmed right before serving

-- 1/2 white onion, thinly sliced, soaked in water 30 minutes
+- 1/2 red or white onion, thinly sliced, soaked in water 30 minutes then drained

 - Sour Cream or Crema as desired